 10. Work with a Health Coach

-Health coaches are trained in behavior change.
-They provide emotional support, help brainstorm ways to overcome obstacles, and offer external accountability to their clients.
+Health coaching deals with behavior change.
+Health coaches provide emotional support, help brainstorm ways to overcome obstacles, and offer external accountability to their clients.
 A health coach can help keep you engaged and active in your own self-care—and that often makes all the difference when it comes to changing your lifestyle.

 If you’re ready to start working with one, look for a graduate of a health coach training program that emphasizes behavior change and habit formation.